 For those traveling with smaller kids, My Family Time Dining allows parents to get into the dining room right away and serves your kids first.
 Then they get whisked off for a night of fun activities by the ship’s dedicated Adventure Ocean staff, while parents stay and enjoy a leisurely dinner and some alone time.
 This perk is offered during the early seating time in the main dining room, for families with children ages three to 11.

 Note that reservations are needed for our specialty dining restaurants.
 To make sure you get a table, you can make your arrangements online by going to royalcaribbean.com/cruiseplanner.
 Note that you can start making reservations 90 days before you sail until two days before your cruise begins.
 If you’d rather consider your options in person, you can make a reservation at the restaurant once you’ve boarded the ship.

 Yes, and we have non-alcoholic packages, too, which cover water, soda, coffee, tea, and more.
 Information on these packages can be found here, and packages can be purchased in advance up to two days before your cruise at royalcaribbean.com/cruiseplanner, as well as on board.

 Royal Caribbean even has a new soda package and VOOM internet bundle.
-The “Classic Soda and VOOM One Device,” is $19 per person, per day; in addition, there’s an option that combines the “Deluxe Beverage Package” with Wi-Fi for one device.
+In addition, there’s an option that combines the “Deluxe Beverage Package” with Wi-Fi for one device.

 5. Do drinks packages apply to all venues on the ship?